jose-with-an-accent/stockx-experiments/README.md

     thumbURL
 }
 ```
 anywhere near line 30 on the search page.
+You can essentially pick and choose what you want and what you don't.
 There's a lot of generic gQL info in the project's website [here](https://graphql.org/) if you need information.

 ## Four Simple Steps to Using their API!

 1. Create a graphQL client with the above URL.
-The nodeJS example uses ```graphql-request```, and lines 17 to 25 are examples of these.
+The nodeJS example uses ```graphql-request```, and lines 17 to 25 are examples of these, but other clients like Apollo may be more well-suited.
 2. Add the query.
 Line 6 is where the search query would be at if it weren't in a separate file.
 3. Call ```await gqlClient.rawRequest``` and pass the search query, as well as variables (required ones should be on the .gql files next to the *query* word).
 4. Consume the data in whatever way's needed.